We Supply & Install Energy Efficient Warehouse Lighting Across England & Wales

 It is also not uncommon for warehouse light fixtures to be badly aligned with aisles - especially if the racking layout has been altered in the past or the building has been converted to a warehouse from a different use - and the light fixture spacing has not been subsequently re-positioned.

 Poorly performing or badly designed warehouse lighting systems can create significant expense via the following types of losses:

 - Accidents - possibly involving fork lift trucks, reach trucks or side loads with personal injury or damage to valuable stock a likely possibility

 - Increased staff absenteeism - through reported symptoms like stress, eyestrain, migraine and headaches;

 - Reduced working efficiency/productivity - difficulty with product identification & picking etc.

-- High fixture positioning fixtures should be positioned as high as possible to prevent likely damage from stacking/removal of goods and fork lift vehicles
+The light fixtures should be positioned as high as possible to prevent likely damage from regular stacking/removal of goods and fork lift/cage vehicles

-- Good light quality "colour temperature" The quality of light from outdated warehouse low/high-bay fixtures can be poor especially the yellow tinted light from sodium (referred to as SoN or HPS) lamps or the skewed green tinted light from failing metal halide luminaires.
+The quality of light from outdated warehouse low/high-bay fixtures can be poor - especially the yellow tinted light from sodium (referred to as SoN or HPS) lamps or the skewed green tinted light from failing metal halide luminaires.